 - Is currently implementing—and has a track record of implementing—sound policies

-- Is committed to maintaining sound policies in the future
+- Remains committed to maintaining sound policies in the future

-Qualification for the PLL is assessed in the following five broad areas: (i) external position and market access; (ii) fiscal policy; (iii) monetary policy; (iv) financial sector soundness and supervision; and (v) data adequacy.
-While requiring strong performance in most of these areas, qualification for the PLL allows moderate vulnerabilities in one or two of these areas, and substantial vulnerabilities in any of the five areas would disqualify a member for the PLL.
+In addition to a generally positive assessment of the country’s policies in the most recent Article IV consultations, qualification for the PLL is assessed in the following five broad areas: (i) external position and market access; (ii) fiscal policy; (iii) monetary policy; (iv) financial sector soundness and supervision; and (v) data adequacy.
+While requiring strong performance in most of these areas, qualification for the PLL allows moderate vulnerabilities in one or two of these areas, while substantial vulnerabilities in any of the five areas would disqualify a member country for the PLL.

 Liquidity window for crisis bystanders

 Countries using the PLL commit to policies aimed at reducing their remaining vulnerabilities identified in the qualification process with focused conditionality.
-Thus, under 1-2 year PLL arrangements, prior actions and performance criteria (other than standard performance criteria) will only be used when they are critical for a program’s success, and a quantified macroeconomic framework underpinned by indicative targets would allow assessment of a country’s progress toward meeting its program objectives.
-1-2 year PLL arrangements are monitored through six-monthly reviews.
+Thus, under one- to two-year PLL arrangements, prior actions, structural benchmarks, and quantitative performance criteria will only be used when they are critical for a program’s success, and a quantified macroeconomic framework underpinned by indicative targets would allow assessment of a country’s progress toward meeting its program objectives.
+One- to two-year PLL arrangements are monitored through six-monthly reviews by the IMF’s Executive Board that will assess the extent to which the program remains on track to achieve its objectives.
 If a member country has an actual balance of payments need at the time of approval of the arrangement, access is phased through semiannual disbursements in line with the same periodicity of reviews.
-Six-month PLL arrangements are not monitored through reviews and do not include ex-post conditionalitys other than standard performance criteria, but could include prior actions if they are considered critical for the success of the arrangements.
+Six-month PLL arrangements are not monitored through reviews but could include prior actions if they are considered critical for the success of the arrangements.

 Low cost to get through tough times

 Commitment fee.
-Resources committed under all PLLs are subject to a commitment fee levied at the beginning of each 12 month period on amounts that could be drawn in the period (15 basis points for committed amounts up to 200 percent of quota, 30 basis points on committed amounts above 200 percent and up to 1000 percent of quota).
+Resources committed under PLL arrangements are subject to a commitment fee levied at the beginning of each 12 month period on amounts that could be drawn in the period (15 basis points for committed amounts up to 200 percent of quota, 30 basis points on committed amounts above 200 percent and up to 1000 percent of quota).
 These fees are refunded if the amounts are drawn during the course of the relevant period.
-As a result, if the country borrows the entire amount committed under a PLL, the commitment fee is fully refunded, while no refund is made under a precautionary PLL under which countries do not draw.

 Lending rate.
 The lending rate is tied to the IMF’s market-related interest rate, known as the basic rate of charge, which is itself linked to the Special Drawing Rights (SDR) interest rate.
 Large loans carry a surcharge of 200 basis points, paid on the amount of credit outstanding above 300 percent of quota.
 If credit remains above 300 percent of quota after three years, this surcharge rises to 300 basis points, and is designed to discourage large and prolonged use of IMF resources.